nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1a.
 There is no task containing the keyword(s).
 > 1a1.
 System informs user that no tasks found.
->
 > Use case ends.

 #### Use case: list out all tasks

 **MSS**

-1. User requests list of tasks
+1. User requests list of tasks.
-2. System displays list of tasks. <br>
+2. System displays list of tasks.
 Use case ends.

 **Extensions**

 1a.
 List is empty
 >1a1.
 System informs user that there is no task to list.
->
 >Use case ends.

 #### Use case: remove a task